 With the goal of eliminating all dangerous chemical substances from the supply chain by 2020, Benetton Group will progressively publish data on the chemical and environmental inspections relating to the activities of its own suppliers.

-Aligned with its Detox Solution Commitment, Benetton Group supporting transparency of information to the benefit of its customers and local production communities around the world, as of December 2016 published the data referred to the 70% of its global “Wet Process” supply chain.
+Aligned with its Detox Solution Commitment, Benetton Group supporting transparency of information to the benefit of its customers and local production communities around the world, as of December 2017 published the data referred to over the 80% of its global “Wet Process” supply chain.